ran-var/blog/source/_posts/uefi-attack.md

 An attacker can:
 - Modify the firmware's Secure Boot verification code
-- Or leave Secure Boot intact and just patch PCR measurement functions
+- Leave Secure Boot intact and just patch PCR measurement functions
-- Or hook the TPM unseal operation directly
+- Hook the TPM unseal operation directly

 Secure Boot protects the OS boot path.
 It doesn't protect the firmware itself from modification.